I design tools

 people actually learn from.

-Most AI tools try to make everything instant.
-I do the opposite: I design interfaces that help people understand what the system is doing and stay in control of the outcome.
-I call this productive friction.
-It works in enterprise dashboards, generative art tools, and everything in between.
+Most AI tools optimize for speed.
+I optimize for comprehension.
+I design interfaces that help people see what the system is doing, check assumptions, and stay in control of what ships.
+I call this productive friction, small pauses that help people think, verify, and learn.

 Productive Friction

-Before the system acts, give people a moment to review what's about to happen.
+Before the system acts, give people a moment to review what is about to happen.
 Not a confirmation dialog.
-A genuine checkpoint where they can catch assumptions early.
+A real checkpoint where they can catch assumptions early.

-LearnabilitySet boundaries that channel creativity instead of limiting it.
+LearnabilitySet boundaries that channel creativity without blocking it.
 Pair every constraint with a clear undo path so people feel safe experimenting.

 ReversibilityEnterprise Product Design